cncf/tag-observability/working-groups/query-standardization/dsl-survey/ppl/README.md

 * **Boundaries**:
     *  Inclusive of the start, exclusive of the end.
 * **Aggregation Functions for Downsampling**:
-    * N/A - can use OpenSearch specific engine downsampling via [Index roolup](https://opensearch.org/docs/latest/im-plugin/index-rollups/index/)
+    * N/A - can use OpenSearch specific engine downsampling via [rollup](https://opensearch.org/docs/latest/im-plugin/index-rollups/index/)
 * **Determining Correct Aggregation Type if Fixed**:
     * Not applicable as it's not fixed.
 * **Querying Over Pre-Computed Temporal Aggregates**: